IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/utxo-hd/utxo-hd.md

 The Consensus layer is built around the concept of blocks, and for the specific case of Cardano, a special block is used: the `HardForkBlock`.
-A `HardForkBlock` is an n-ary sum type, which contains a particular block out of the list of blocks that exist in the Cardano blockchain.
+A `HardForkBlock` is an n-ary sum type, which contains a particular block out of the list of blocks that exist in the Cardano blockchain (Byron, Shelley, Allegra, etc).

 On the outside, a `HardForkBlock` is made in a way such that its usage is almost transparent for the Consensus layer, just as any other block, however for ledger tables there are some complications.
-Revisiting the `LedgerState (HardForkBlock xs)` instance, it is easy to spot that it is an n-ary sum of ledger states for each of the blocks:
+Revisiting the `LedgerState (HardForkBlock xs)` instance, we can see that it is an n-ary sum of ledger states for each of the blocks:

 ```haskell
 newtype instance LedgerState (HardForkBlock xs) mk = HardForkLedgerState {